Art-Sells/Arells/Build-Notes.md

 ### Trigger Organic Growth

-- Daily Updates (My Inv)
-(put back (the Bitcoin Alien Race link
-And the updates individually by date link to the /thebitcoinalienrace/{datehere}))
+- Begin working on Episode one
+(Add Human Translation Layer)
-- The Bitcoin Alien Race
+- Scrollable Music Player on The Bitcoin Alien Race Page
-- Storyline
-- Characters
-- Scrollable Music Player
 - - Main Theme (Compress)
 - - A Daughter's Father

-- Begin working on Episode one
-(Add Human Translation Layer)

 After Episode One is done: